-Through the Private Sponsorship of Refugees program, Canadian citizens and permanent residents can engage in the resettlement of refugees from abroad.
+Through the PSR program, Canadian citizens and permanent residents can engage in the resettlement of refugees from abroad.
 As members of organizations, associations and groups, citizens and residents can sponsor refugees overseas as any of following: